esper-io/dev-docs/docs/home/devconsole/device-provisioning/afw-provisioning/index.md

 #### AFW Provisioning

-AFW (Android for Work) Provisioning.
+AFW (Android™ for Work) Provisioning.

-Android devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
+Android™ devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
 To being provisioning device needs to be factory reset.

 In the Esper Console, a device template needs to be created